Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Nontechnical overviews of main results, proofs and applications

-Furthermore under some continuity properties of the functions in the definitions of (A) (B) condition being assumed as well as the corresponding spectral gap conditions (which \textbf{differ} item by item in the following), we have the following regularities about $ f $.
+Furthermore, if some continuity properties of the functions in the (A) (B) condition and the corresponding spectral gap conditions (which \textbf{differ} from item to item in the following) are assumed, then we get the following results on the regularity of $ f $.
 Here we omit specific assumptions on $ X, Y, M $ (in order to make sense of the different uniform properties of $ F, G, u $).

 \item Let $ F, G, i, u \in C^0 $.
 Then $ f \in C^0 $.
 See \autoref{lem:continuity_f}.